 color provides the visual story and sets the tone of your brand so it’s important to choose wisely. you may be absolutely gah-gah over a particular color palette but ask yourself: is it really communicating the right message to your audience?

-you’re designing your brand to suite your target market, not yourself
+you’re designing your brand to suit your target market, not yourself

 different colors evoke different feelings and is a form of non-verbal communication. to make sure you’re speaking the right language, here’s a quick cheat-sheet for ya: